OfficeDev/office-ui-fabric-core/README.md

 - Fabric integrates with other frameworks like Bootstrap.
 Uniquely namespaced classes prevent conflicts.
 - Fabric is built with **LESS** for powerful customization.
 - Full language support (including right-to-left behavior) helps take the guesswork out of localization.
-- Full access to the source code and samples.
+- You get full access to the source code and samples.
 You can tailor Fabric to your own specific needs.

 ##Why open source?